She's in Fashion: Release and promotion

 The band played the song live for the first time on TFI Friday on 4 June 1999.
-The single was released on 21 June 1999 and peaking at number 13 on the UK Singles Chart, thus breaking a run of six consecutive top-10 singles.
+The single was released on 21 June 1999 and peaking at number 13 on the UK Singles Chart, thus breaking a run of six consecutive top-10 singles stretching back to "Trash" in August 1996.
 It slid quickly out the charts, only spending six weeks in the top 100.
 It was also the group's last top-10 hit in Finland; a country where the singles from Coming Up had performed very well.
 Although it did not make the UK top 10, it received the most commercial airplay from Suede's discography.
 Saul Galpern of Nude Records said that "She's in Fashion" was Suede's biggest radio hit.
 However this exposure on the airwaves failed to transfer into sales and Galpern felt perhaps it should have been the first single.

 The single amassed unprecedented airplay for a hitherto indie band.
 Radio One and Atlantic 252, both played it 22 times the week before its release date.
 Zoe Ball, then presenting Radio 1 Breakfast, made it her Single of the Week, possibly associating with the song’s opening lyrics: "She's the face on the radio, she's the body on the morning show."
 Lead singer Brett Anderson said: "It did open us up to a mainstream that we hadn't been open to before [...]
 'She's in Fashion' is probably our most famous song in a funny sort of way."